pcla-code/llm-de-identification/README.md

 Here's how to initiate the project:

 Step 1: Organize Data
 Place your original files with PII in the original_files folder and human redacted files in human_redacted_files folder.
 We have added some sample files for your reference in the folder.
+Please note that we will not be able to share the original dataset as it consists of sensitive data.

 Step 2: cd to the repository and add OpenAI API Key to de_identified_csv_generator.py